-Worldwide, around 71 million or one per cent of the whole population are infected with hepatitis C (HCV).
-Each year, there are one to two million newly infected people.
-In Switzerland around 40’000 people live with a hepatitis C infection.
+Worldwide, around 58 million of the whole population are infected with hepatitis C (HCV).
+Each year, there are 1.5 million newly infected people.
+In Switzerland around 32,000 people live with a hepatitis C infection.
 In developed countries more people die of a hepatitis C infection than of HIV/Aids.

 Hepatitis C is often underestimated, as the infection usually proceeds without specific symptoms.
 Most people who carry the virus are not aware of it for a long time.
-ICirrhosis of the liver can develop over several years or decades.
+Cirrhosis of the liver can develop over several years or decades.
 Public awareness is low despite high numbers of infected people.
 The WHO has called it the «silent epidemic».